misskey-dev/misskey/docs/setup.en.md

 ----------------------------------------------------------------
 Misskey requires two domains called the primary domain and the secondary domain.

-* The primary domain is used to provide main service of Misskey.
+* The primary-domain is used to provide the main service of Misskey.
-* The secondary domain is used to avoid vulnerabilities such as XSS.
+* The secondary-domain is used to avoid vulnerabilities such as XSS.

 **Ensure that the secondary domain is not a subdomain of the primary domain.**